\n

 net approval

-Denyer benefits from both Green popularity among younger voters and relatively low name recognition limiting negative ratings.
-Her Bristol Central win at GE2024 gave her a parliamentary platform that has steadily raised her profile.
+Denyer benefits from both Green popularity among younger voters and relatively low name recognition — only 22% approve but crucially only 14% disapprove.
+Her Bristol Central win at GE2024 gave her a parliamentary platform that has raised her profile without generating the negative coverage that comes with government.

 Ed Davey